MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Sites/New-MgSiteContentTypeColumn.md

     - `[Descriptions <IMicrosoftGraphDisplayNameLocalization[]>]`: Localized messages that explain what is needed for this column's value to be considered valid.
 User will be prompted with this message if validation fails.
       - `[DisplayName <String>]`: If present, the value of this field contains the displayName string that has been set for the language present in the languageTag field.
       - `[LanguageTag <String>]`: Provides the language culture-code and friendly name of the language that the displayName field has been provided in.
     - `[Formula <String>]`: The formula to validate column value.
-For examples, see Examples of common formulas in lists
+For examples, see Examples of common formulas in lists.

 TERM <IMicrosoftGraphTermColumn>: termColumn
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[AllowMultipleValues <Boolean?>]`: Specifies whether the column will allow more than one value
+  - `[AllowMultipleValues <Boolean?>]`: Specifies whether the column will allow more than one value.
   - `[ShowFullyQualifiedName <Boolean?>]`: Specifies whether to display the entire term path or only the term label.

 TEXT <IMicrosoftGraphTextColumn>: textColumn